playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 Before you start with Play forms, read the documentation on the [[Play enhancer|PlayEnhancer]].
 The Play enhancer generates accessors for fields in Java classes for you, so that you don't have to generate them yourself.
 You may decide to use this as a convenience.
 All the examples below show manually writing accessors for your classes.

+## Enabling/Disabling the forms module

+By default, Play includes the Java forms module (`play-java-forms`) when enabling the `PlayJava` SBT plugin, so there is nothing to enable if you already have `enablePlugins(PlayJava)` on your project.

+The forms module is also available in `PlayImport` as `javaForms`, which can be used with `libraryDependencies += javaForms` in your `build.sbt`.

+> **Note:** If you are not using forms, you can remove the forms dependency by using the `PlayMinimalJava` SBT plugin instead of `PlayJava`.
+This also allows you to remove several transitive dependencies only used by the forms module, including several Spring modules and the Hibernate validator.

 ## Defining a form

 The `play.data` package contains several helpers to handle HTTP form data submission and validation.
 The easiest way to handle a form submission is to define a `play.data.Form` that wraps an existing class: